What are the basic components of NuoDB, their relationships, and rules of use?

 D. There may be any number of SMs running on a single machine or across a cluster.

-E. EACH SM stores a complete copy of all data in your database.
+E. Each SM stores a complete copy of all data in your database in case storage groups are not used.
 A 2nd or 3rd SM is only needed for redundancy.